abidurr/game-of-life/README.md

 # Game of Life

-John Conway's Game of Life with ReactJS and TypeScript.
+John Conway's Game of Life with React and TypeScript.

 RIP John Horton Conway.